Mrs Dalloway and the Vote

 Virginia Woolf Season 2024-25: Woolf and Politics

-In 1918, after decades of campaigning, the vote in Britain was extended to all men over 21 and to some women.
+In 1918, after decades of campaigning, the vote in Britain was extended to men over 21 and to women over 30.
 Mrs Dalloway is set in 1923, in Westminster, at the heart of Britain’s political system.
 Clarissa Dalloway is married to a Conservative MP, and gives parties for their political class.

 Why does this matter?
 How does Woolf think about the right to vote - how much difference does it make?
 How do her characters regard themselves in relation to political power?
 And how might the history of the suffrage struggle inform the first readers’ sense of the novel?